Utep-Practicum/agent-build-system/Packager/README.md

   - Manual Process:

-    - Search for *"Edit the system enviroment variables"* in start menu
+    - Search for *"Edit the system environment variables"* in start menu

     - *System Properties* Window